 Age Discrimination – An Unexpected Outcome of Heavy Experience

 Heavy experience also points to the age issue.
-25 years with the same employer is a dead giveaway that you’re pushing 50.
+25 years with the same employer is a dead giveaway that you’re at least pushing 50.
 Employers tend to favor younger workers with more cutting-edge skills.
 This is particularly true with technology, which is now part of nearly every job.

-Middle aged workers who have spent a very long time with the same employer are often the most traumatized by sudden unemployment.
+Middle-aged workers who have spent a very long time with the same employer are often the most traumatized by sudden unemployment.
 Not only is there an expectation of being with the same employer for life, but there’s also often an assumption that the many years with the same employer will enable getting a replacement job quickly.
 It doesn’t usually play out that way.

 Whether it’s fair or not, extensive experience is no longer the advantage it once was.